How to Catch Spot Shrimp

 Pot Pullers For Spot Shrimp

 An electric pot puller is an essential item for anyone trying to catch Spot Shrimp.
 I have pulled up a few by hand and it is way more work than you want to do.
 If you are pulling a string of pots forget hand pulling altogether.
 Electric pullers are quiet and efficient.
-I like the Ace Line Hauler and Scotty Pot Puller because they mount onto my downrigger base and plug into my downrigger plug.
+I like the Scotty Pot Puller or Ace Line Hauler because they mount onto my downrigger base and plug into my downrigger plug.
 I have yet to have any issue with my pot puller draining my batteries, but stay vigilant people!

 Spot Shrimp Pots